jeffbj/assurity-test20230331/README.md

 - [x] The outcome uses git appropriately for source control

 ***5. We want to see your best work - no lazy coding or comments.***
-- [x] The test script includes logs to aid in understanding, debugging and maintaining the script flow
+- [x] The test script includes comments and logs to aid in understanding, debugging and maintaining the script flow